SENECA

 The greatness of the species is not apparent in every individual.
 But sample broadly and you will learn what there is to love about it.
 Learn what there is to love about it, and you will learn to incorporate all that into your own self.
 If, during life, you have attached yourself to these greatest ideas; If you have dedicated mind to reason, ambition to justice, pleasure to kindness, desire to honesty, mortality to immortality, finity to infinity, your best to the best, then you will stand not as a human, but as humanity; and though your body must perish, all that there ever was to love about you will live on.

-Those slight course variations early on in a journey and the vast drift they cause toward the end; simple misunderstandings and their deleterious effects on the way to the good life and the misconception that the price of wisdom is asocial behavior or even hatred of humankind stemming from an inability or unwillingness to participate in life: this is not quite right as well as disastrously wrong.
+• Those slight course variations early on in a journey and the vast drift they cause toward the end; simple misunderstandings and their deleterious effects on the way to the good life and the misconception that the price of wisdom is asocial behavior or even hatred of humankind stemming from an inability or unwillingness to participate in life: this is not quite right as well as disastrously wrong.

 It is true that the wise do not need friends, but to suppose that they do not want them, that they do not love calling on them and even desire their warmth, is akin to arrive at the Americas when the destination was Asia.

-Who can enjoy a proper pleasure more deeply and deservingly than the one who is adorning their heart with it rather than stuffing a whole with it; one who is not miserable in its absence and all the more grateful in its presence; one who holds their friend’s hand not out of a need but out of affection?
+Who can enjoy a proper pleasure more deeply and deservingly than the one who is adorning their heart with it rather than stuffing a hole with it; one who is not miserable in its absence and all the more grateful in its presence; one who holds their friend’s hand not out of a need but out of affection?

 This is the wise person: always content, whole and fulfilled in the present moment and in no nervous need of others, but wanting those who are also complete without others; two closed links in the chain of fellowship.
 “I have a friend, I will enjoy their thoughts and being; I presently do not have a friend, I will enjoy my own thoughts and being.
 For if I cannot enjoy my own self, I cannot enjoy another; if I cannot enjoy my own self, another won’t suffer me either.